 This paper studies the role of trust in incumbent lenders (banks) as an entry barrier to emerging FinTech lenders in the credit markets.
 The empirical setting exploits the outburst of the Wells Fargo scandal as a negative shock to the trust in banks.
 Using a difference-in-differences framework, I find that increased exposure to the Wells Fargo scandal leads to an increase in the probability of borrowers using FinTech as mortgage originators.
 Utilizing political affiliation to proxy for the magnitude of trust erosion in banks in a triple-differences specification, I find that, conditional on the same exposure to the scandal, a county experiencing more trust erosion has a larger increase in FinTech share relative to a county experiencing less trust erosion.
-Treatment effect heterogeneity estimation from generic machine learning inference suggests that trust is less critical in FinTech adoption for the African American borrowers.
+Treatment effect heterogeneity estimations from both OLS and generic machine learning inference suggests that trust is less critical in FinTech adoption for African American borrowers.

-Keywords: FinTech, FinTech Adoption, Trust in Bank, Bank Scandal, Belief Heterogeneity, Machine Learning, Causal Inference, Heterogeneous Treatment Effects
+Keywords: FinTech, FinTech Adoption, Trust in Bank, Bank Scandal, Belief Heterogeneity, Machine Learning, Causal Inference, Race

-^{}I thank Murray Frank, Tracy Yue Wang, Richard Thakor, Tom Holmes, Andy Winton, Bob Goldstein, Erik Loualiche, Jacelly Cespedes, Mariassunta Giannetti, Alberto G. Rossi (discussant), Rawley Heimer, Ulrike Malmendier, Xiaoyang Li (discussant), and seminar participants at University of Minnesota, CEPR European Conference on Household Finance 2020, China Fintech Research Conference 2021.
+\I thank Murray Frank, Tracy Yue Wang, Richard Thakor, Tom Holmes, Andy Winton, Bob Goldstein, Erik Loualiche, Jacelly Cespedes, Mariassunta Giannetti, Alberto G. Rossi (discussant), Rawley Heimer, Ulrike Malmendier, Xiaoyang Li (discussant), and seminar participants at University of Minnesota, CEPR European Conference on Household Finance 2020, China Fintech Research Conference 2021, 4th Annual Dauphine Finance Ph.D.
+Workshop, BFWG Conference 2021.
 I alone is responsible for any errors.
 Department of Finance, University of Minnesota, Minneapolis, MN 55455.
 Email: yang5427@umn.edu